-The good news is that there are currently government grants running from the Office for Zero Emission Vehicles (OZEV) to assist with installation costs.
+There are currently government grants running from the Office for Zero Emission Vehicles (OZEV) to assist with installation costs.

 For businesses, there is the Workplace Charging Scheme (WCS).
-Again this covers 75% of the cost of installation up to £350 per chargepoint.
+This covers 75% of the cost of installation up to £350 per chargepoint.
 There is a limit of 40 chargepoints per business, making the grant worth up to £14,000.
 The grant is designed for off-street commercial parking for use by staff (not the public) and chargers must be fitted by an OZEV-approved installer.

 The good news is that it is vastly cheaper to top up an EV than an equivalent petrol or diesel car.